nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Welcome to **FriendDex**, a **relationship management tool** looking to enhance your social life while not compromising on getting things done quickly.
 Managing your relationships should not be any more tedious than doing your laundry.

-Although optimized for Command Line Interface enthusiasts, it should be easy enough for anyone to use it.
+Although optimized for Command Line Interface enthusiasts, the intuitive interface allows anyone to get started with it immediately.
 To help you get started, read the [Quick start](#quick-start) section below.

 * Table of Contents